 Maximum Tessellation Level: Off

 We need to completely disable any form of driver-level tesselation to avoid any performance hiccups.
-So it’s best to set Maximum Tesselation Level to off.
+So it’s best to set the Maximum Tesselation Level to off.

 OpenGL Triple Buffering: Disabled